halfwit/plumb/README.md

 plumb will write plumb messages as the usual `type is text` for non-files, and non-URLs.
 When the content is one of those, however, it will set the type to that mime.

 ```
+# Examples of types sent to plumber by this implementation of plumb
 type is image/png
 type is text/html
 type is text/plain